 Avoid Ad Fatigue by Rotating Creatives

-So switch your images, headlines, or videos every week or two.
-Test new angles - color variations, lifestyle shots, or fresh hooks.
-Then keep what works and ditch the stale stuff.
+Seeing the same ad over and over bores people, drives up costs, and drops performance.
+Switch your images, headlines, or videos every week or two, test new angles - color variations, lifestyle shots, fresh hooks - then keep what works and ditch the stale stuff.

 Also Read: